datvm/Theoblogy/src/content/christianity/en/there-was-no-room-at-the-inn.md

 > [!WARNING]
 > I will admit I needed an AI assistant to help me find the earliest source of the "innkeeper" detail so I may be wrong here but hey, they are just a better search engine if I verify the sources, right?
 On a serious note, do you know any earlier source than what I found?
 Please let me know.

-Apparently the "inn" and "innkeeper" details did not appear in any writing before the 14th century, from plays like [York Mystery Plays](https://www.yorkmysteryplays.co.uk/) (c.
+Apparently the "inn" and "innkeeper" details did not appear in any writing _before the 14th century_, from plays like [York Mystery Plays](https://www.yorkmysteryplays.co.uk/) (c.
 1370-1400) and [The N-Town Plays](https://metseditions.org/read/er3y7rpTWMDwt7xmc4AbptENW30GjXL) (c.
 1460).
 The story seems to have become popularized through these plays across Europe.
 Soon, paintings followed suit, then Victorian (1800-1900s) churches had nativity scenes with the inn and innkeeper as standard elements.
 Our favorite hymns like "O Little Town of Bethlehem" and "Away in a Manger" further cemented this narrative.

 ---